-This timecode calculator (or TC calculator for short) helps you convert frames to timecode in a recorded video.
+This frames to timecode calculator (or TC calculator for short) helps you convert frames to timecode in a recorded video.
 Thanks to this tool, you will be able to quickly identify the correct frame, or check how long your video will be.

 If you'd like to convert a timecode to frames, check out the timecode to frames calculator.